Word count: 2350

 Setting: During an alternate* S5, after the altercation with Glory in “Blood Ties”.

 Summary: Property damage has consequences.

 AN: Surprise sequel!
 No one was more surprised than the author, though.
-This is so very unbeta'd, so please let me know if you see any errors, or are wondering what the heck is going on.
-Part 2 will go up during the free-for-all weekend.
+Now beta'd by the incomparable BarbC (rahirah)!
+But then I fiddled around, so please let me know if you see anything weird, or are wondering what the heck is going on.

 *Quickie overview of the Vamp-Next-Door-verse: Buffy did her first few slaying years in LA, with the full knowledge of her family, and moved to Sunnydale for college.
 Joyce and Dawn followed a year later.
 Riley left town at the end of S4.
 Spike's been living on the Hellmouth for a few years, for Reasons.
 You can read all about it: On LJ / On AO3 / On BSV / On TSR / On EF